maxchampoux/iBanFirst-API-Company-Creation/objects/objects.md

 #### <a id="companyCreationDatas_object"></a> Company Creation Datas Object ####

-Specific information required for opening a company creation file.
+Specific information required for opening a company creation project.

 **Object resources:**